svlad-90/livelooping/md/looper-mux/looper-mux.md

   ![Tempo changed](./resources/tempo-changed.jpg)

   **Note!** The supported tempo range is from **80** to **180** BPM.
-Actually, there is no any limitation on that.
+Actually, there is no limitation on that.
 It is done only to allow faster selection of the tempo from the most frequently used BPM range.

-  **Note!** The tempo change is done in jumps by **5** BPM-s: 80, 85, 90, 95, etc. The reason is the same - to allow select the target BPM faster.
+  **Note!** The tempo change is done in jumps by **5** BPM-s: 80, 85, 90, 95, etc. The reason is the same - to allow selecting the target BPM faster.

 - After the target BPM was selected, you can proceed with any other actions.